14 Fun Facts About Trabant Cars, Icons of the Cold War

 14. You Can Still Experience Trabant Cars in Europe and the US Today

 Additionally, nearly 60,000 registered Trabis still drive on the roads today.
-From Berlin to Budapest, you can tour select cities in Eastern Europe via experiences like the Trabi Safari.
+From Berlin to Budapest, you can tour select European cities in a Trabi.
 And in the United States, don’t miss the annual Parade of Trabants hosted by the International Spy Museum in Washington, DC.

 Frequently Asked Questions About Trabant Cars